23DP3RStab/josip-finance/README.md

 - [ ] class for statistics ?
 - [x] class for budget
 - [x] class for category
-- [ ] sorting method
+- [x] sorting method
 - [ ] filter method
 - [ ] regular app cycle
 - [x] manager classes reading data from files

-finish category class
+change input names
+add deletion to sorted and filtered lists, and other options